Indonesia Convention Exhibition

-Indonesia Convention Exhibition (ICE) is a convention and exhibition centre located at BSD City, Pagedangan, Tangerang Regency, Banten, Indonesia.
+Indonesia Convention Exhibition (ICE) is a convention and exhibition centre located at BSD City, Banten, Indonesia.
 The convention and exhibition center was inaugurated on 4 August 2015.
 It is the biggest convention and exhibition center in Indonesia and Southeast Asia.

 It has total land area of approximately 220,000 sqm, 10 exhibition halls with a total area of 50,000 sqm, 50,000 sqm outdoor exhibition space, 33 meeting rooms, one 4,000 sqm convention hall and one 12,000 sqm pre-function lobby.
 The halls are equipped to accommodate exhibitions, trade shows, conferences and other events.
 A four star hotel is located within the ICE complex to facilitate for accommodation for those joining different events at the venue.